arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	_Access Denied for Secret Page_

 <a name="Ex3Task5" />
-#### Task 5 - Granting or Denying Access to the Website According to the User‚Äôs Age ####
+#### Task 5 - Granting or Denying Access to the Website According to the Userís Age ####

 In this task, you are going to delete the ASP.NET Role settings and add a claims authorization manager to change the permissions criteria.
 Also you will add a simple custom **ClaimsAuthorizationManager** class whose only capability is making sure that only callers older than a certain threshold age are granted access to a given web resource.

 > **Note:** The fact that Windows Identity Foundation integrates well with existing authentication practices is a big advantage, since it allows you to protect existing skills and investments: however claims have much more expressive power than the classic roles and attributes, and can be used for achieving things that would have been impossible with traditional approaches.
 One simple example is using claims for expressing attributes that have non-string values, such as dates (date of birth, expiration date, etc), numbers (spending limit, weight, etc) or even structured data.
-Those data can be processed using criteria that are more sophisticated than the simple existence check (i.e. the user has claims A with value X, or he doesn‚Äôt): one example of such a criteria would be imposing that all the users of the website should be older than 21.
+Those data can be processed using criteria that are more sophisticated than the simple existence check (i.e. the user has claims A with value X, or he doesnít): one example of such a criteria would be imposing that all the users of the website should be older than 21.

 > The Windows Identity Foundation object model offers an extensibility point in the claims processing pipeline, which is specifically designed to allow you to inject your own claims authorization code.
 In order to do that, you are required to derive from the **ClaimsAuthorizationManager** class and implement your claim authorization logic in the method **CheckAccess**.
 It is common practice to express the authorization conditions outside of the code, for example in configuration files, and implement in **CheckAccess** generic evaluation logic so that the values & conditions can be changed at deployment time.
 This ensures that a change in the authorization conditions can be applied without recompiling anything.
 The conditions can be associated to the resources they refer to using some notation convention directly in the configuration files: however it is also possible to use explicit invocations from code, or decorating the resources themselves with attributes which will tie to authorization conditions and will fire the associated logic.